Brazil vows to make BHP, Vale pay for deadly mine disaster

 The apologies, however, are not doing much to calm nerves.
 More than 500 people remain displaced because of destroyed homes, and recovery crews are slogging through nearly 100 km (62 miles) of mud-caked floodplain in a search for more victims.

-Fernando Pimentel, the governor of Minas Gerais, said on Wednesday the companies weren’t doing enough to address the problems caused by the disaster, including the interruption of water service for hundreds of thousands of residents downstream.
+Fernando Pimentel, the governor of Minas Gerais, said on Wednesday the companies were not doing enough to address the problems caused by the disaster, including the interruption of water service for hundreds of thousands of residents downstream.

 Water from the dams that burst contained mining residue known as tailings.